gbif/data-blog/README.md

 1. Comments at the bottom of the page will initially show "Embedding Failed"
 2. To make comments viewable.
 In **discourse.gbif.org**, set category **data-blog-preview** to **data-blog**
 3. You should now see something like "loading..."
+4. Then if you re-fresh the page the comments should appear.

 ### Netlify build settings